GauravBh1010tt/DL-Seq2Seq/README.md

 <img src="https://github.com/GauravBh1010tt/DL-Seq2Seq/blob/master/figs/unc_skrnn.JPG" width="900">

 ### Conditional Generation
-In case of handwriting synthesis, a **location based attention** mechanism is used where a attention window (w<sub>t</sub>) is convolved with the character encodings.
-The attention parameters k<sub>t</sub> control the location of the window, the β<sub>t</sub> parameters control the width of the window and the α<sub>t</sub> parameters control the importance of the window within the mixture.
+Here, any sketch that is to be generated is conditioned on some input strokes.
+The given input is passed through the encoder whose output (hidden state) is used to compute the values of latent parameters (**mu**, **sigma** and **z**).
+The input of the decoder is the given input and the latent (*z*) vector concatenated together.
+Finally, the output of the decoder is fed to the MDN.
+Once trained the sketch-rnn model can be used to sample new data points.

 #### Train the models
 The conditional model can be trained from scratch using the **main.py** script.
 Set the hyperparameter **cond_gen** as *True*.